chellimiller/chellimiller.github.io/index.md

 ---
 layout: about
 ---

-<h1>Hello, I'm Michelle</h1>
-<p>I'm a senior computer engineering student at the University of Wisconsin - Stout and will be graduating in 2017.</p>
-<p>In my free time I enjoy running, learning new things, and spending time with my family.
-My favorite TV show is Game of Thrones.</p>
+# Hello, I'm Michelle

+I'm a software engineer living in Minneapolis, Minnesota.
+In my freetime, I enjoy cooking, reading, and working on personal projects.
+I'm a huge fan of Star Wars and Game of Thrones.